HETFADIA/os-assignments/my_files/Readme.txt

 All these are in a string form separated by a “?”

+The example of such a request is /lib/x86_64-linux-gnu/libm.so.6?tan?5 Here the dll name is /lib/x86_64-linux-gnu/libm.so.6 The function name is tan
+Here the arguments is 5
+Each of them is separated by “?”

 The server then processes the string, loads the library and calls the function with the given arguments.
 The output is then printed in the terminal and a message is sent to the client about the confirmation that the above process was successful.